 A severe burn can be an extremely painful injury.
 The individual who suffered the injury may need extensive care and will likely face a long road to recovery.
 Some burns can result in death.
-When you’re looking to hold the person responsible for the harm you endured, a Minneapolis burn injury lawyer from Madia Law LLC can help.
+When you’re looking to hold the person responsible for the harm you endured, our Minnesota burn injury lawyer can help.
 We’ll hold the party that caused your injuries accountable and fight for you to get the recovery you deserve.

 When the burn injury is a higher degree, it will require more medical attention.
 Some injuries may need consistent bandage changing and medication.
 In some situations, the person may need to undergo surgery to treat the burn.
 When areas of skin are completely destroyed, skin grafts may also be necessary.

 While quick treatment can help reduce the chance of permanent scarring or deformity, these can still occur.
 For example, a facial burn could result in disfigurement.
 These types of injuries can be physically and emotionally damaging, which is where our law firm can help.
 If you’re seeking compensation for your burn injuries, Madia will investigate what caused the accident and who was at fault.
 Let’s look into how these types of injuries occur.

 With Madia as your lawyer, we will determine the type of burn injury you endured.
 This includes the degree of the injury and how you were hurt.
 Burns can come from different sources and can be classified as the following types of burns:

 There are many sources that can cause these burns.
 Unfortunately, someone may come in contact with these on a regular basis.
 The various causes of burn injuries include:

 When someone acts negligently, they can put others in danger of sustaining burn injuries.
 A few examples of negligence include: